makrai/notes/fan2102-speech-emo-recog-databse.md

     * PyResNet directly uses
       multiple different kernels with more powerful modeling capabilities.
 Fig 2
-  * neutral samples have a high probability of being correctly predicted, which is also the most common emotion
+  * neutral samples have a high probability of being correctly predicted, which
+    * the most common emotion
   * hE both models have a prediction bias problem for the neutral class
     * We speculate that this is because each individual has different neutral standards
   * future work: take into account the resting (neutral) state of each indiv
-  * our PyResNet has a significant improvement in the angry, happy, and sad categories which are less predictable
+  * our PyResNet has a significant improvement in the angry, happy, and sad
+    * theses categories are less predictable

 ## 3.3.
 Pre-trained Model in Downstream Task